Aval-OS/Aval-OS/README.md

 # Aval-OS
-Main repository for the Aval Operating System, a security focused microkernel architecture OS for the future.
+Main repository for the Aval Operating System.

-Inspired by:
-- SEL4 & Redox kernel architecture
-- GrapheneOS's Hardened_Malloc, Verified Boot, & Attestation

-Aval OS is designed to be virtualized by a seL4 Native Hypervisor, and be built primarily in Rust with libseL4-rs
+An object-capability model operating system that runs all applications with their own kernel.

+## How it will work

+The seL4 microkernel will run as a hypervisor, and will virtualize all applications on the system in containers.
+Each container will be bundled with it's own linux kernel and dependencies.
+Each kernel will only be granted the resources given to it by the seL4 hypervisor, ommitting the need for a security module as the kernel will not be able to serve resources not granted to the container.